siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 25,000,000 mm/min^3      is 984,251 in/min^3 1,000,000 would suffice
 5,000,000,000 mm/min^3   is 196,850,400 in/min^3 200,000,000 would suffice
 </pre>

+_Note: Jerk values that are less than 1,000,000 are assumed to be multiplied by 1 million.
+This keeps from having to keep track of all those zeros.
+For example, to enter 5 billion the value '5000' can be entered._

 ### $xJH - Jerk Homing
 Sets the jerk value used for homing to stop movement when switches are hit or released.
 In most cases the same value as $xJM is OK.
 However, if your $xJM is very low you may need a higher value for homing in order to prevent damage to the switches.